 Identifiers and Keywords

 SQL comes with a large collection of keywords, i.e. names reserved by the committee to designate language constructs.
-Keywords in MonetDB/SQL are case in-sensitive and adhere to the general convention for identifier denotation in programming languages.
+Keywords in MonetDB/SQL are case sensitive only when quoted.
+Otherwise, the normal behavior of MonetDB is to map unquoted names to lower case.
+E.g.

 Users can overrule the interpretation of an identifier as a keyword by encapsulation with double quotes, e.g. select denotes a keyword, while "select" denotes a user defined name.
 This scheme also permits inclusion of case sensitive names and names with special characters or white space in the names.
 This may be useful for reporting purposes where you want user friendly column header information.
 However, it is general advisable to limit the number of the escaped keywords.